Background

 Load Combinations

-The concentrated load is treated as a live load that replaces the live load due to occupancy, storage, or controlled fluids in Sizer load combinations.
+The concentrated load is treated as a live load that replaces the live load due to occupancy, storage, or liquids in tanks in Sizer load combinations.
 It is applied only in combination with dead loads and other non-live loads such as snow and wind.
 In other words, it is considered to act in place of any live load for all load combinations (and patterns) specified by the design code.

 The program verifies all of the load combinations it ordinarily does, plus those with the concentrated load.
 The extra combinations are comprised of the moving concentrated load combined with the self-weight and the other live loads present on the joist (dead, snow, wind, and impact and construction for the USA version and hydrostatic, earthquake, dead (soil), for the Canadian version).